leetanshaj/1inch_swap/README.md

 7) gasLimit = 10000000
 8) amount = 1
 9) gasPrice = 5000000000

+Parameters of binance_price_tracker.py
+ 1) pair : Pair u want to track, example BNB to USDT so pair will be bnbusdt # List of pairs available on binance api documentation

 For any queries email or raise a issue